xcat2/xcat-core/docs/source/advanced/networks/switchdiscover/switches_discovery.rst

     BNT
     Juniper

 The ``switchdiscover`` command can display the output in xml format, stanza forma and normal list format.
-Please see the man pages for this command for details.
+See the man pages for this command for details.